AnshuOishik/GraSS/README.txt

 # "compress" is the argument for compression, and "decompress" for decompression
 # FinalBsc.bsc is the final compressed file that the BSC compressor produces.
 # The decompressed file name is Final.SSG
-# -Xmx13312m is the maximum allocation of heap memory (MB) size.
 # Please place the executable "bsc" in the main class file's directory.
 # Kindly set "chmod 0777" for "bsc" mode.
 =============================================================================================================================